TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 ### 17.1 Access and entry behavior

-- The application shall provide a Storefront view intended for users acting as customers/employees who create purchase requests.
+- The application shall provide a Storefront view intended for users acting as requesters in customer/employee roles who create purchase requests.
 - On entering the Storefront view:
   - A regular notification titled exactly "Status Updates" shall be shown.
   - An assistive notification announcing "Storefront opened" shall be emitted.